MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/walkthrough-first-app.md

 ![Run a MAUI app for the first time.](images/hello-maui-first-run-app.png)

 You just ran your first .NET MAUI app on Windows.
 In the next section, you'll learn how to add data binding and messaging features from the **MVVM Toolkit** to your app.

+## Troubleshooting

+If your app fails to compile, review [Troubleshooting known issues](/dotnet/maui/troubleshooting), which may have a solution to your problem.

 ## Adding the MVVM Toolkit